snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 To do a structured work on a usable specification, rules, queries and actions can be defined before implementing or configuring the presentation.
 This is done by creating these items as xml-files inside the environments _specifiation_ directory.
 To see how it works, hit the applications menu button 'sample-codes' and have a look into the specification directory.

+All items in the specification directory will be tested against their own _specification_ entries.
+These are assertions for simple test or boundary conditions.
+The tests/checks are done on creating the instances of the rules.
+To switch these tests off, set the environment variable _"rule.check.specifications"_ to false.

 Example for a query:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~